mspass-team/mspass/docs/source/user_manual/memory_management.rst

 same time.
 However, dask, at least, seems to try to push :math:`N_{threads}` objects through the pipeline simultaneously assigning one thread per pipeline.
 Spark probably does something similar but we have no direct experience to confirm or deny that statement.
+That means that the multiplier is at most about 2.
+Actual usage can be dynamic if the size of the objects in the pipeline are variable from the very common use of one of the time windowing functions.

 If we assume
 that model characterizes the memory use of a workflow it is useful